Swiss president attends ‘Silk Road’ summit

 Upon her arrival in China on Saturday, Leuthard was greeted by the Chinese president, with whom she discussed energy and free trade.
 The leaders also focused on financial issues, particularly the opening up of markets, as well as the development of transport infrastructure and digitisation.

-On Saturday afternoon, Leuthard and the Swiss delegation visited the Great Wall with China’s tourism minister.
-Dominque Bugnon, a spokesperson for the Swiss president, told the Swiss News Agency that several agreements have been signed between Swiss and Chinese institutions in the context of 2017 as the “Year of Swiss-Chinese Tourism”, although no further details were given.
+Several agreements were signed between Swiss and Chinese institutions in the context of 2017 as the “Year of Swiss-Chinese Tourism”, although no further details were given.

+Leuthard and the Swiss delegation also visited the Great Wall with China’s tourism minister.

-As Switzerland’s energy minister, Leuthard also met with her Chinese counterpart Nur Bekri.
-According to Bugnon, a roadmap was completed for cooperation on energy issues between the two countries.
+As Switzerland’s energy minister, Leuthard also met her Chinese counterpart Nur Bekri.
+A roadmap was completed for cooperation on energy issues between the two countries, according to a Swiss government spokesman.

-Also present in the Swiss delegation was senator Pierre Maudet, who signed an accord with the COFCO – a company in the agriculture and food sector that has plans to establish its headquarters in Geneva.
+Also present in the Swiss delegation was canton Geneva government member Pierre Maudet, who signed an accord with the COFCO – a company in the agriculture and food sector that has plans to establish its headquarters in Geneva.
 It’s a move that is expected to create some 150 new jobs.

 swissinfo.ch and agencies/cl